 What might you spot on a visit to Boarstall Duck Decoy?
-We take great care to preserve and care for the habitat here to encourage plenty of wildlife to drop by.
+We take great care to conserve and care for the habitat here to encourage plenty of wildlife to drop by.

 Watch our wildlife